byui-cse/itm300-course/source/module-07/project-lab.md

 ## Update getServiceRequest (NOT adminGetServiceRequest)

 We are going to update the original getServiceRequest to only send information that is needed for the regular users.
+Go to the lambda function you have created and click on <span class="amz-link">getServiceRequest</span>

 Update *dynamoService.mjs* (Make sure you are NOT updating adminDynamoService)